simon-panek/code-401-dotnet-prework/README.md

 Allow yourself more time than you think you will need so that you can take breaks and not get overwhelmed.

-**Note: All prework is due the Friday before the class starts at 6pm**

 ### Set Up